 Overall, the methodology we presented in this study offers an effective, yet relatively simple, way to infer influence patterns in moving animal groups by separating decisions about direction versus speed of movement.
 The use of different methods to measure influence as well as the possibility to compare several groups allowed us to nuance our interpretation of the dynamics at play in meerkat during movement.
 We think this approach highlights the versality of such a trait as influence and therefore the need to study it from different perspective, using when possible several groups, and with a good knowledge of the species’ life history and movement characteristics, to draw a picture as least incomplete as possible.
 Because of its intended simplicity, our methodology only captures aggregated measures of influence, likely hiding temporal variations in influence patterns.
 This could be considered in future work by separating group trajectories into different know contexts, based for instance on movement characteristics, or on the acoustic landscape if vocalization data are available.
 An alternative and maybe complementary method would be to identify particular events in the trajectory, like departure from a patch, sharp changes in direction during movement or production of specific call types, and assess the consistency of influence patterns across them.
 The methodology we used here has the further benefit of not being species-specific and could be used, with potential expansions or adjustments, in other systems to allow comparisons of the mechanisms at play during decision of speed and direction of movement in different social species.

+The assessment of influence dynamics in as many social systems as possible is crucial if we want to understand both general mechanisms and diversity of collective decision-making